 What are the obligations of the Local Authority towards a young carer?

-Local Authorities must have “a protocol, shared between Adult and Children’s Services, for identifying and assessing young carers”.
-Carers (Equal Opportunities) Act 2004.
-The local authority must be proactive in identifying young carers in its area.
+Under the Carers (Equal Opportunities) Act 2004, Local Authorities must have “a protocol, shared between Adult and Children’s Services, for identifying and assessing young carers”.
+The Local Authority must be proactive in identifying young carers in its area.

 Section 17 Children Act 1989 places a duty on Local Authorities to assess whether a young carer in their area needs support and what those needs are if:

-- The Local Authority receive a request from a young carer or a parent of a young carer to assess the young carer’s need for support
+- the Local Authority receive a request from a young carer or a parent of a young carer to assess the young carer’s need for support; or

-- The young carer does not appear to have needs for support
+- the young carer does not appear to have support needs;

 - an assessment has already been conducted and the circumstances have not changed.